 Reactions to my Hijab

 Rasha and me.
-Rasha was the assistant who helped us with
+Rasha was the assistant who helped us with EVERYTHING while we were in Amman.
+She is wonderful. |

 Once Rasha had chosen the scarf, she put it on me while Dilene filmed and Rasha spoke to the camera.
 I asked Rasha if me wearing a hijab would offend anybody.
 She said of course not.
 And sure enough, the locals just smiled and watched.
 Rasha had the scarf on in no time.
 I put my sunglasses on and was ready to go.
 She asked me if I was wanted to keep it on.
 I said of course.
 I wanted to feel what it was like to walk down the street.
 I had walked down the street many times during the last week as an uncovered woman; I wanted to cover and see if I felt any difference.
 Rasha beamed and looked at my uncovered elbows and lower arms.
 After all, women wear the head covering to promote modesty.
 My naked elbows weren't too modest.
 I took the other scarf that I had around my neck and used it to cover my arms.